Twitter's growth seen hinging on luring advertisers

 "All of these things, unfortunately, look like they may take some time."

-So far, Twitter's efforts to capture more revenue per user pale when compared with social media rival Facebook Inc (FB.O).
+So far, Twitter's efforts to capture more revenue per user pale when compared with social media rival Facebook Inc.

 Facebook reported last week that it had 1.44 billion monthly active users, generating revenue of $3.54 billion - about $2.46 per user.
 Twitter's 302 million users generated $436 million in revenue - or about $1.44 each.